 Back-end development – 6 – 8 weeks

-Back-end development can be completed for 6-8 weeks since it requires work with the app server and the database.
+Back-end development can be completed in 6-8 weeks since it requires work with the app server and the database.
 For such service applications, all the data is stored in the back-end server.
-No matter if this is a car rental application with the list of available cars, food delivery or Ecommerce, each time users launch the application the data is dynamically pooled from the back-end service and is rendered on mobile phone screen organized by the app installed on the phone.
-Such applications don’t contain any assets like the prices for the food, names or photos, they rather contain the instruction of how to organize and display the data that it receives from the app owner’s server.
-To build the app the team is going to develop such server which will store dynamic data about items stock, clients’ accounts data, photos of the meals, etc. Naturally, food delivery apps don’t need offline functionality.
-Thus it needs a reliable server side as it includes payment features to provide security for their customers.
+No matter if this is a car rental application with a list of available cars, food delivery, or eCommerce, each time users launch the application, the data is dynamically pooled from the back-end service and is rendered on a mobile phone screen organized by the app installed on the phone.
+Such applications don’t contain any assets like the prices for the food, names, or photos; they rather contain instructions on how to organize and display the data that it receives from the app owner’s server.
+To build the app, the team is going to develop such server which will store dynamic data about items stock, clients’ accounts data, photos of the meals, etc. Naturally, food delivery apps don’t need offline functionality.
+Thus it needs a reliable server side as it includes payment features to provide security for its customers.

 Front-end development – 6 – 8 weeks

-Once the server is in development and the structure of the database is ready – the development team can start parallel work on the front-end part of the product, or the mobile application itself.
-It will be rendering and organizing the data from the aforementioned back-end server.
+Once the server is in development and the structure of the database is ready – the development team can start parallel work on the front-end part of the product or the mobile application itself.
+It will render and organize the data from the aforementioned back-end server.

 The front-end developers commonly manage the tasks that enable functionality from 6 to 8 weeks.
 Developers use native frameworks like Swift, Objective – C, and Java to create separate versions for the App Store and Google Play.